CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 2 7 Non-compliance with safety measures

-Especially at the teleworkplace it may be due to lack of control options that employees do not or not fully implement recommended or ordered security measures.
+Especially at the teleworkplace, due to a lack of control options, employees may not or not fully implement recommended or ordered security measures.
 It may cause damage that would otherwise be prevented or at least reduced.
 Depending on the function of the employee and the importance of the disregarded measure even serious damage can occur, eg. For example, confidential information can fall into the wrong hands.
 These may then be used to the serious disadvantage of the institution.

 3 requirements
 ---------------

 The following are specific requirements for the protection of teleworking.
 Basically, the Information Security Officer (ISB) is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: